Tigum/Forecaster/README.md

 ### Search location Screen

-In the Search location Screen you can search any location in the World and discover its weather and 5 day forecast. <br>
+In the Search location Screen you can search any location in the World and discover its current weather and 5 day forecast. <br>
 In addition, the application keeps a record of the latest 20 searches performed by the user and displays it in the Search location Screen when nothing is being searched.

 ### Forecast Screen